felipejuan/felipejuan.io/content/authors/admin/_index.md

     url: https://www.howard.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research investigates equitable access to unemployment benefits and to the Metaverse
+bio: My research investigates equitable access to unemployment benefits and equitable access to the Metaverse

 # Interests to show in About widget
 interests:
   - Unemployment Insurance
+  - Labor
   - Metaverse
-  - Labor

 # Education to show in About widget
 education: